-Iran's first new Airbus jetliner lands in Tehran
+Iran gets its first new Airbus plane after nuclear deal

 - Woman killed in wrong-way collision with ambulance on I-5

-Most Iranian planes were purchased before the 1979 Islamic Revolution.
-Out of Iran’s 250 commercial planes, 162 were flying, while the rest were grounded due to lack of spare parts.
+Most of Iran’s aging fleet of 250 commercial planes was purchased before the 1979 Islamic Revolution, and as of June, only 162 were operational, with the rest grounded because of a lack of spare parts.

+Iran Air, whose website lists a fleet of 43 planes, offers direct flights to over 30 international destinations, including London.

+The company recently sealed a separate agreement to buy 80 planes from Boeing, beginning next year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.